-This page provides updates and information regarding the year's Open Enrollment changes, activities and helpful links for learning about your benefit options.
+Thank you for visiting our Open Enrollment website.
+Here, you will find updates and information regarding this year's Open Enrollment changes, including activities and helpful links for learning about your benefit options.

 Open Enrollment occurs in October/November and is your once-a-year opportunity to make any changes you want to your State Group Insurance benefits.
 You can change your benefits as many times as you want before the November deadline.

 Please note: People First has notified USF of spam calls and emails during Open Enrollment.
 Please be cautious when giving out your personal information and read the Management Advisory for complete details.